-Deficiency judgments often follow a mortgage foreclosure, leaving the former homeowners on the hook for thousands or even tens of thousands of dollars.
-Sometimes, because of the common misconception that the sheriff’s sale eliminates the homeowner’s entire liability for the loan, the deficiency judgment comes as a complete surprise to the debtor.
-Fortunately, it is possible to avoid, eliminate, or at least reduce deficiency judgments by strategic use of Chapter 7 and Chapter 13 bankruptcy and non-bankruptcy remedies, such as mortgage foreclosure defense.
+Deficiency judgments can follow a mortgage foreclosure, leaving the former homeowners on the hook for thousands or even tens of thousands of dollars.
+Fortunately, in Pennsylvania, deficiency judgments are rare.
+Nonetheless, because of the common misconception that the sheriff’s sale eliminates the homeowner’s entire liability for the loan, a deficiency judgment can comes as a complete surprise to the debtor.
+It is possible to avoid, eliminate, or at least reduce deficiency judgments by strategic use of Chapter 7 and Chapter 13 bankruptcy and non-bankruptcy remedies, such as mortgage foreclosure defense.

 What is a deficiency judgment?
 A “deficiency” and a “deficiency judgment” are two separate but related things.
 A deficiency occurs in a mortgage foreclosure when the amount obtained at the sheriff’s sale is less than the mortgage balance.
 A “deficiency judgment” is an order by a court making the debtor personally responsible for the shortfall that occurs when the property is sold in foreclosure for less than the balance owed to the mortgage lender.

 Example: John and Karen owe $175,000 on their home mortgage loan.
 The home goes into foreclosure and is sold at the sheriff’s sale for $165,000.
 There is a deficiency of $10,000, because the house sold for $10,000 less than the balance on the mortgage loan.

 A deficiency is essentially unenforceable, unless the bank reduces this debt to judgment.
 In order to obtain deficiency judgment, the mortgage lender must file a separate lawsuit or “deficiency action” against the debtor.
 If the lender prevails, the court will issue a judgment in favor of the lender for the amount of the deficiency and, most likely, some attorney’s fees and costs.